Mont Saint-Michel

 The region is also a major cider producer, and its apple brandy, known as calvados, is famed far and wide.

-The mealtime trou normand or ‘Norman hole’ involves a pause between courses to quaff a glass of calvados, thought to aid digestion, cleanse the palatte and increase the appetite.
+The mealtime trou normand or ‘Norman hole’ involves a pause between courses to quaff a glass of calvados, thought to aid digestion, cleanse the palate and increase the appetite.

 Chateau de Canisy